-Oxnard College's Publications Department provides reproduction services for instructors and staff members.
-Instructors are encouraged to talk with the publications staff about their reproduction of materials needs and to allow ample time for completion of needed materials.
-As of fall 2010, all color copy requests will need prior management approval.
+Oxnard College's Copy Center provides reproduction services for instructors and staff members.
+Instructors are encouraged to talk with the publications staff about their reproduction of materials needs and to allow ample time for completion of needed materials

 The easiest and most effective means of obtaining copies of documents to be used in class is to have them printed by Publications.
-When you have materials that need to be printed/reproduced, please send them occopycenter@vccd.edu.
+When you have materials that need to be printed/reproduced, please send them occopycenter@vcccd.edu.